 4. Use Baking Soda as a Hand Scrub

 Mix baking soda with a small amount of water to form a paste, scrub your hands gently, then rinse thoroughly.
+It doubles as a mild exfoliant, which helps lift oil sitting on the surface of your skin.

 5. Clean Under Your Fingernails